Uvacoder/woodwork-projects/README.md

 This folder contains the plans for some of my woodworking projects.
 I'm uploading plans that are 'generic' and could be helpful to / reused by other woodworkers (as opposed to my more custom / one-off plans).

-I have of course built many other things either using plans published by others, or simply by winging it.
-For a more extensive selection of my projects, see the [gallery folder](gallery/).
+I have of course
+built many other things either using plans published by others, or simply by winging it.
+For a more extensive selection of projects, see the [gallery folder](gallery/).

 My plans are provided as .stl files for [Sketchup](https://www.sketchup.com/).